richplastow/20231104-running-rust-four-ways/README.md

 where `TODO` has a blue background.

 ### Build and test the standalone binary

+The first way of running Rust is the simplest.
+It's also the odd one out, because the compiled Rust program is run directly, not by JavaScript.

 Create a directory called 'dist', and inside that, create a directory called '1-standalone-binary':